-&lt;sup>20 Active ETFs are subject to investment restrictions in Chapter 7 of the UT Code.
-Depending on an active ETF's objectives and investment strategy, an applicant should prepare the KFS with reference to Section 1 of the Minimum Disclosure Requirements (contained in Annex 1 to this Guide).
+23 Active ETFs are subject to investment restrictions in Chapter 7 of the UT Code.
+Depending on an active ETF's objectives and investment strategy, an applicant should prepare the KFS with reference to Section 1 of the Disclosure Guidance (contained in Annex 1 to this Guide).